Carthusian Martyrs of London: The Second Group

 Portraits of Blesseds Sebastian Newdigate, William Exmew, and Humphrey Middlemore from the Certosa di Bologna.

 Little more than a month later, it was the turn of three leading monks of the London house: Doms Humphrey Middlemore, William Exmew and Sebastian Newdigate.
 They were bound upright in chains for 13 days before being taken to die at Tyburn, Middlesex on 19 June.
 Newdigate was a personal friend of Henry VIII, who is said to have visited him twice in the prison to persuade him to give in, but in vain.

 The Third Group

 Vicente Carducho.
-Martirio de los padres John Rochester y James Walworth.
+Martyrdom of Fathers John Rochester and James Walworth.

 The next move was to seize four more monks of the community, two being taken to the Carthusian house at Beauvale in Nottinghamshire, while Dom John Rochester and Dom James Walworth were taken to the Charterhouse of St. Michael in Hull in Yorkshire.
 They were made an "example" of on 11 May 1537, when, condemned for refusing to sign the Act of Supremacy, they were hanged in chains from the York city battlements until dead.